JJ/AISstreamer/README.md

 ## Installation

-It should be as easy as `npm install AISstreamer`.
+It should be as easy as `npm install aisstreamer`.

 ## Use